 Wax & Oil for Colour & Shine

 After grinding the surface, many stones only develop their colour and shine through a wax or oil treatment.
-This is true for soapstoneserpentinealabaster and some limestones.
+This applies to soapstoneserpentinealabaster and some limestones.
 Because of their open structure and low hardness, they cannot be polished like marble.

 --==Footer==